 New York City Ballet Winter Repertory Season

-The New York City Ballet usually offers a six-week winter repertory season that includes world premieres, classics like The Sleeping Beauty and special tributes to legendary choreographers like George Balanchine—all taking place at David H. Koch Theater in Lincoln Center.
+The company’s six-week winter repertory season includes world premieres, classics like The Sleeping Beauty and tributes to legendary choreographers like George Balanchine—all at the David H. Koch Theater at Lincoln Center.

-The celebrated dining program, which takes place each winter and summer, affords the opportunity to dine on two- or three-course prix-fixe lunches and dinners at hundreds of New York City’s world-class restaurants.
-Diners can enjoy a range of fare by some of the City’s top chefs.
+The celebrated program, which takes place each winter and summer, serves diners two- or three-course prix fixe lunches and dinners at hundreds of world-class restaurants.
+Each season some of the City’s top chefs prepare a range of fare.

 Central Park.
 Photo: Tagger Yancey IV

-Must-See Week offers 2-for-1 admission to attractions, museums, tours and performing arts venues across all five boroughs.
-In previous years, experiences have included iconic NYC attractions, skyline views, historical sites and world-class institutions.
+NYC Must-See Week participants get two-for-one admission to attractions, museums, tours and performing arts venues across all five boroughs.
+In previous years, experiences have included iconic NYC attractions, skyline views, historic sites and world-class institutions.

 The Winter Show.
 Courtesy, The Winter Show

-Each winter, the most prestigious antiques show in America comes to the Park Avenue Armory.
-Formerly known as the Winter Antiques Show, it features a selection of pieces from ancient times through the art deco movement and beyond, and also serves as a benefit for the East Side House Settlement.
+Formerly known as the Winter Antiques Show, the most prestigious antiques display in America fills the Park Avenue Armory with pieces from ancient times through the art deco movement and beyond.
+It is also a benefit for the East Side House Settlement.

 New York Boat Show.
 Courtesy, NYBS

-Don’t miss the boat.
-Yachts, fishing boats, kayaks—you’ll find them all at the New York Boat Show, a city institution for more than a century.
-Each year, thousands of attendees come to the Jacob K. Javits Convention Center to check out the latest in boats and fishing equipment.
-Visitors can also attend daily seminars with a full slate of fishing and boating pros.
+Don’t miss the boat!
+Yachts, fishing boats, kayaks—you’ll find them all at the New York Boat Show, an institution for more than a century.
+Thousands of attendees sail into the Jacob K. Javits Convention Center to check out the latest in boats and fishing equipment.
+Visitors can also attend a full slate of daily seminars with fishing and boating pros.

 New York Fashion Week.
 Photo: Molly Flores

-Fashion Week promises a week of star-studded soirees showcasing the newest styles for the upcoming fall season.
+Fashion Week promises star-studded soirees that show off the newest styles for the next fall season.
 The world’s top designers debut their collections on the runway, as style-conscious celebrities and industry insiders look on.
-Land on a guest list, and you can be right there with them.
+Land on a guest list and you can be right there with them.

 Lunar New Year Parade & Festival in Chinatown.
 Photo: Walter Wlodarczyk

-This beloved cultural celebration takes place in Manhattan’s Chinatown, as well as in Flushing, Queens, and Sunset Park, Brooklyn.
-Dazzling dragon troupes wend their way through the streets, drawing crowds of hundreds of thousands, who also come to see elaborate floats, marching bands, martial artists, musicians, magicians, acrobats and processions by local organizations.
-Other celebrations for the New Year include the Firecracker Ceremony and Cultural Festival (firecrackers are detonated to ward off evil spirits), the Lantern Festival and assorted family events in cultural institutions.
+This beloved celebration takes place in Manhattan’s Chinatown, as well as in Flushing, Queens, and in Sunset Park, Brooklyn.
+Dynamic dragon dance troupes wend their way through the streets, drawing crowds of hundreds of thousands, who also come to see elaborate floats, marching bands, martial artists, musicians, magicians, acrobats and processions by local organizations.
+Other commemorations for the New Year include the Firecracker Ceremony and Cultural Festival (firecrackers are detonated to ward off evil spirits), the Lantern Festival and assorted family events at cultural institutions.

 Gazillion Bubble Show.
 Photo: Nathan Johnson